Passive Income Investment can be quite handy if you are looking to achieve Financial Independence...

-The most common stock markets are New York Stock Exchange and the Nasdaq Stock Market, London Stock Exchange and Bombay Stock Exchange.
+The most common stock markets are New York Stock Exchange and the Nasdaq Stock Market, London Stock Exchange, and the Bombay Stock Exchange.

 What are the types of shares?

-Stocks are classified as based on factors like the ownership, size of the company, industry, dividend, risk, etc.
+Stocks are classified based on factors like ownership, size of the company, industry, dividend, risk, etc.